 Massaman curry is derived from Indian curry and is often eaten in Central and Southern Thailand.
 Massaman curry paste is made using red chilies, blue ginger, shallots, garlic, lemongrass, cardamom, coriander, cumin, nutmeg, cloves, and cinnamon.
 Coconut milk and kaffir lime leaves are then added to create the sauce, finishing off with peanuts and potatoes.

 5. Panang Curry

-While most Thai curries have specific origin in one region or another of Thailand or Laos, they have spread throughout the island, and most of them can be found in any part of modern-day Thailand, or in Thai restaurants in the West.
+While most Thai curries have specific origins in one region or another of Thailand or Laos, they have spread throughout the area, and most of them can be found in any part of modern-day Thailand, or Thai restaurants in the West.

 Veganized Thai Red Curry Paste Recipe